bioinfologics/w2rap/README.md

 * [FLASh](https://ccb.jhu.edu/software/FLASH/)
 * [Nextclip](https://github.com/richardmleggett/nextclip/)
 * Something to calculate assembly stats (eg. [abyss-fac](http://www.bcgsc.ca/platform/bioinfo/software/abyss))
-* [Python](https://www.python.org/downloads/release/python-2711/) with Biopython and Matplotlib installed
+* [Python v2.7](https://www.python.org/downloads/release/python-2711/) with Biopython and Matplotlib installed

 Other tools are optional depending on how much QC and validation you want to perform on your reads and assembly.
 We recommend;